Film crew union narrowly approves contract with producers

 IATSE represents about 150,000 behind-the-scenes workers, including stagehands, cinematographers, costumers and others employed in all forms of entertainment, from movies and TV to theater, concerts, trade shows and broadcasting.

-The two proposed contracts affect about 63,000 union members.
-One primarily covers film and TV production on the West Coast and applies to about two-thirds of those members; the other is for production hubs including New Mexico and Georgia.
+The two contracts affect about 63,000 union members.
+One primarily covers film and TV production on the West Coast and applies to about two-thirds of those members; the other is for production hubs, including New Mexico and Georgia.

 Follow @AP Entertainment Writer Andrew Dalton on Twitter: https://twitter.com/andyjamesdalton